 Intended outcome Success criteria Improve outcomes for all Pupil Premium Grant (PPG) students to bring attainment in line with the expected levels of progress (focus Year 11 leavers 2022), and to narrow the achievement gap of all PPG students.
-Gap between disadvantaged and non- disadvantaged pupils is 0.0.
+Gap between disadvantaged and non-disadvantaged pupils is -0.04.
 Disadvantaged achieve at least in line with national.
 Rigorous testing process in place to identify any needs for intervention.
 Evident increase in knowledge of key skills in numeracy shown through low stakes in-class assessments, key skills starters, formal regular assessments and public examinations.
 Effective use of key skills starters in maths support lessons.
-Pupil voice shows increased confidence and enjoyment in mathematics.
 Improve engagement and behaviour for learning for PPG eligible students.
 PP parents are aware that they have access to financial support to assist with purchasing equipment and resources.
 Tutor equipment checks to show that PP learners are equipped for the academy day in line with Non-PP learners.
 Teaching staff are quick to liaise with PP leads to ensure that any lack of equipment is quickly resolved.
 PP learners access breakfast club, are punctual and have energy for their day.
 Staff are aware of difficulties that may impact PP learners and have plans in place to support these.
 PP student exclusion data is equal to or lower than that of non-disadvantaged students and lower than national.
 Narrow the attendance gap between PPG eligible students and cohort.
 Affordable uniform with financial support available to PP learners.
 Equipment, such as stationery, GCSE subject specific equipment provided to PP learners where needed.
-Enable learning opportunities and enhance Cultural Capital.
+Enable learning opportunities, and enhance Cultural Capital.
 Prioritised places are available on trips for PP learners to ensure fair access.
-Monitoring of extra-curricular activity attendance to show that at least 20% of attendees are PP. Activity leads are aware of the need to promote PP attendance and promote/invite/prioritise PP learners.
+Monitoring of extra curricular activity attendance to show that at least 20% of attendees are PP. Activity leads are aware of the need to promote PP attendance and promote/invite/prioritise PP learners.
 Access to a healthy diet which impacts upon general well-being.
 FSM provision in place.
+Breakfast Club provision.
 Purchase of ingredients for Food and Nutrition lessons.
+Decrease in behaviour incidents involving PP students, specifically the number of fixed term exclusions.
+An ongoing reduction in behaviour incidents involving PP students, so that they are at least in line with non-PP students and that it is an improving picture with behaviour improving across the academy.
+Analysis of behaviour reporting, with the use of positive reporting and target setting, to support PP students in fulfilling the requirements of expected and outstanding learning behaviours.
+At each data point drop there is an improvement in % of PP students with lessons removals and B2 behaviour points.